PewDiePie: Critical reception

 Kjellberg's YouTube content has been met with mixed critical reception.
 Media outlets write that he is one of the most popular creators online, despite being involved in multiple media controversies.
 His content has been described by various outlets as goofy, energetic, and filled with profanity, and his on-camera personality has been generally received as genuine, unfiltered, and self-aware by various outlets.
-Kjellberg's content has also been received negatively by the media, with detractors describing it as "obnoxious" and often reporting his popularity as an "inexplicable phenomenon".
-Rob Walker of Yahoo! has commented positively on Kjellberg's intelligence, stating Kjellberg is "clearly" smart based on when he speaks directly to his audience.
-Other outlets, such as Time and The Verge, have written similar sentiments, describing Kjellberg as "articulate" and "self conscious", respectively.
-In contrast, Andrew Wallenstein of Variety heavily criticised Kjellberg, following his channel becoming the most-subscribed on YouTube, describing his videos as "aggressive stupidity" and "psychobabble."